Social Media Company Reddit Surges After NYSE Debut - UrduPoint

 Social Media Company Reddit Surges After NYSE Debut

-Shares of social media company Reddit opened at $47 on the New York Stock Exchange Thursday, before vaulting even higher in a buoyant market debut

-New York, (APP - UrduPoint / Pakistan Point News - 21st Mar, 2024) Shares of social media company Reddit opened at $47 on the New York Stock Exchange Thursday, before vaulting even higher in a buoyant market debut.
+New York, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2024) Shares of social media company Reddit soared nearly 50 percent on the New York Stock Exchange Thursday in a buoyant market debut that raised hopes about the IPO market.

-Reddit shares stood at $50.35 near 1740 GMT, up almost 50 percent from their initial public offering price of $34, in a shimmering start that raised hopes the slumping IPO market could be poised for a revival.

-The company, which trades under the ticker RDDT, currently has a market capitalization above $8 billion.
+The company, which trades under the ticker RDDT, finished at $50.44, up 48.4 percent from its initial public offering price, lifting the valuation to around $8 billion.

+The hot trading debut came after the company's IPO priced at the upper end of the range, raising a bit more than $500 million.

 Market watchers were not sure what to expect from Thursday's start given Reddit's record of annual losses and skepticism about potential growth in advertising revenues -- which the company has described as a key area of promise.